-Access: This EU-OPENSCREEN-DRIVE chemoproteomics call 1 offers funding to enable transnational access to chemical proteomics and compound disposition facilities supporting a total of 3 projects.
+Access: This EU-OPENSCREEN-DRIVE chemoproteomics call 1 offers funding to enable transnational access to chemical proteomics facilities supporting a total of 3 projects.

 Publication: Open access (gold or green) is required for any publication of access results.
 EU-OPENSCREEN-DRIVE funding must be clearly acknowledged by: “This project has received funding from the European Union´s Horizon 2020 research and innovation programme under grant agreement No 823893.”